nearform/titus/docs/devops/helm-chart.md

 # Configuration

-Follow the instructions [in NOISE](https://github.com/nearform/noise) to configure the required elements.
+Follow the instructions [in Taurus](https://nf-taurus.netlify.com) to configure the required elements.

 Titus is deployed by via Helm with the Helm Chart on [this folder](./helm).
 You need to configure your kubernetes access:

-- Create a AWS profile called `noise` and set the aws cli to use it:
+- Create a AWS profile called `taurus` and set the aws cli to use it:
     ```
-        aws configure --profile noise
+        aws configure --profile taurus
-        export AWS_PROFILE=noise
+        export AWS_PROFILE=taurus
     ```
 - copy the configuration on [kubectl-config](./kubectl-config) into ~/.kube/config